barcjr/eoss-telemetry/readme.markdown

 **Note that some of this documentation describes things that don't exist yet.**

-This project, in its finished state, will read pressure and temperature data, record both of them in EEPROM, calculate the current altitude, and then transmit the altitude over the air via morse code.
+This project reads pressure and temperature data, records both of them in EEPROM, calculates the current altitude, and then transmits the altitude over the air via morse code.

 Peripherals
 -----------